JetBrains/teamcity-documentation/topics/maven.md

 <td>

-In the __Goals__ field, specify the sequence of space-separated Maven goals that you want TeamCity to execute.
-Some Maven goals can use version control systems, and, thus, they may become incompatible with some [Configuring VCS Settings](configuring-vcs-settings.md).
-If you want TeamCity to execute such a goal:
+Specify the sequence of space-separated Maven goals that you want TeamCity to execute.
+Some Maven goals can use version control systems, thus they may become incompatible with some [VCS checkout modes](configuring-vcs-settings.md#Checkout+Settings).

-* Select "_Automatically on agent_" in the __[VCS Checkout Mode](vcs-checkout-mode.md)__ drop-down menu on the __Version Control Settings__ page.
+To execute such a goal, select "_Automatically on agent_" in the __[VCS Checkout Mode](vcs-checkout-mode.md)__ drop-down menu on the __Version Control Settings__ page.
 This makes the version control system available to the goal execution software.
-To use the `release:prepare` goal with Perforce VCS, see the [section](#Using+Maven+Release+with+Perforce) below.
+On how to use the `release:prepare` goal with Perforce VCS, see [this section](#Using+Maven+Release+with+Perforce).

 </td></tr><tr>